-Because of the same reasons as for spline surfaces (Section 11.1.1), these approaches require complex user-interactions and can cause aliasing problems, as shown in Fig. 11.6.
-In order to satisfy given displacement constraints, the inverse FFD method [HHK92] solves a linear system for the required movement of grid points \mathbf{c}{ijk} .
-This system may be over- as well as underdetermined and hence is solved by least-squares or least-norm methods, respectively.
-However, the first cannot exactly interpolate constraints, and the latter minimizes control point movements, which does not necessarily imply a fair deformation of low curvature energy.
+Because of the same reasons as for spline surfaces (Section 11.1.1), these approaches require complex user-interactions and can cause aliasing problems, as shown in Fig. 11.14.
+In order to satisfy given displacement constraints, the inverse FFD method [HHK92] solves a linear system for the required movements of control points \mathbf{c}{ijk} , which again does not necessarily imply a fair deformation of low curvature energy.